 - Heat oven to 400°F. Line a baking sheet with parchment paper and set aside.

-- Divide the dough in half and pat each portion into a ¾-to-1-inch thick circle.
+- On a lightly floured work surface, divide the dough in half and pat each portion into a ¾-to-1-inch thick circle.
 Don’t overwork the dough, as you want the butter inside to stay as cold as possible until the scones head into the oven.

 - Use a bench/dough scraper or knife to cut 6 wedges (like a pizza) from each round.
 Flip each cut scone over and place upside down on the parchment lined baking sheet (the bottoms are flatter and will look prettier as the tops of the scones), spacing a couple inches apart.
 At this point, the scones can be refrigerated or even frozen and baked later.
 Frozen scones can be baked from a frozen state; just add a little extra baking time, as needed.

-- Lightly brush on top of the scones (but not the sides) with a little buttermilk.
-Bake scones for 18 to 22 minutes until lightly golden on top.
+- Lightly brush on top of the scones (but not the sides) with a little buttermilk or cream.
+Bake scones on the center rack of the oven for 18 to 22 minutes until lightly golden on top.
 Remove from the oven and allow the scones to cool on the pan while you prepare the glaze.

 Notes